General selection models: Bernstein duality and minimal ancestral structures: Minimal ancestral structures

-\item[(ii)] $(\beta,p)\in \Es_{\bar{d}}$ if and only if $(b_{\star}(d) \beta,p)\in \Es_d.$ \end{enumerate} \end{proposition} \begin{proof} This easily follows from the previous result and the scaling relation $\cS_\lambda = \lambda \cS_1$. \end{proof}
+\item[(ii)] $(\beta,p)\in \ccS_{\bar{d}}$ if and only if $(b_{\star}(d) \beta,p)\in \ccS_d.$ \end{enumerate} \end{proposition} \begin{proof} This easily follows from the previous result and the scaling relation $\cS_\lambda = \lambda \cS_1$. \end{proof}

-In order to characterise the minimal SDs of $d$, by the previous result, it is enough to determine the minimal SDs of $\bar d$.
-This requires the knowledge of the intersection point~$\bar \rho(d)$ of the line~$L_d$ and the polyhedron~$\cS_1$.
-Finding an intersection point of a line and a polyhedron is a classic problem in computational geometry, see e.g.~\cite{foley1996computer,cyrus1978generalized,liang1984new}.
-We summarise this section with an algorithm that allows us to characterize the set of minimal SDs of $\cE_d$.
+Finally, we identify the $b$-minimal selection decompositions for~$d$.
+By the above discussion and by Proposition~\ref{prop:scaling-polu}, it is enough to determine the $b$-minimal selection decomposition of $\bar d$.
+More precisely, $\bar{d}$ is determined by the point of intersection~$\rho(\bar{d})$ of the line~$\mathbb{L}_d$ and the polygon~$\cS_1$.
+Finding a point of intersection of a line and a polygon is a classic problem in computational geometry, see e.g.~\cite{foley1996computer,cyrus1978generalized,liang1984new}.
+We now provide an algorithm to find a $b$-minimal selection decomposition taking into account the following points.
+The effective branching rate of the $b$-minimal selection decompositions of~$d$ can be recovered using Proposition~\ref{prop:scaling-polu}{-(i)}.
+The $b$-minimal selection decompositions of $\bar{d}$ correspond to the image under~$\varphi$ of the convex combinations of $\rho(\bar{d})$ in~$\Ss_1$.
+The $b$-minimal selection decompositions of~$d$ are recovered from the $b$-minimal selection decompositions of $\bar{d}$ by scaling with $b_\star(d)$.